matthewwall/weert/README.md

 |----------|-----------------------|
 | 200      | Success               |

-If successful, the server will return an array of URIs to all known platforms.
+If successful, the server will return either an array of URIs to all known platforms, or an array of platform values, depending on the value of parameter `as`.

 *Example*